SLajuwomi/Cowboy_Cards/FORMATTINGSTANDARDS.md

 # Formatting Standards

+by Stephen and Danny

+### Description

 The purpose of this document is to define formatting standards for the project.

-## Description

-This is advised because **_you will likely_** experience merge conflicts when pulling and making pull requests to upstream if the following is true:
+This is advised because you might experience merge conflicts when pulling from the upstream if the following are true:

 1. Your formatting differs from upstream
-2. You have a divergent history from upstream (you pushed something before syncing your fork)
+2. You have a divergent history from upstream (you **pushed** something **before** syncing your fork)

 It is difficult to prevent merge conflicts entirely when maintaining a fork, but to help decrease the amount of resolving, having consistent formatting between forks is preferable.
+It should also reduce diff noise, or long diffs that don't show any actual change in functionality, just whitespace changes.

-We will be using the Prettier extension with all settings at default, with an emphasis on tab width and line width.
-I will be detailing the setup for VSCode and IntelliJ below.
+We will be using the **Prettier** extension with most settings at their default values.
+Here is how to setup VSCode and IntelliJ.
+The only setting you should have to change is the **single quote** setting to **true**.

 ## Setup